avosa/hedera-sdk-zig/README.md

 ## Acknowledgments

-Built with reference to Hedera's official [JavaScript](https://github.com/hiero-ledger/hiero-sdk-js) , [Swift](https://github.com/hiero-ledger/hiero-sdk-swift), and [Go](https://github.com/hiero-ledger/hiero-sdk-go) SDKs to help guide compatibility and implementation.
+Built with reference to Hedera's official [JavaScript](https://github.com/hiero-ledger/hiero-sdk-js), [Swift](https://github.com/hiero-ledger/hiero-sdk-swift), and [Go](https://github.com/hiero-ledger/hiero-sdk-go) SDKs to help guide compatibility and implementation.

 ## Support

 For issues, feature requests, or questions:

 * Open an issue on GitHub
-* Contact Hedera support for network-related queries
+* Contact Hedera support for network-related queries about the Hedera network (not the SDK itself)

 ---

-**Note**: This SDK brings Hedera to Zig for the first time.
+**Note**: Hedera SDK for Zig brings Hedera to the Zig language for the first time.
 It is under active development and evolving quickly.
-While compatibility with the [Hedera Technology Compatibility Kit](https://github.com/hiero-ledger/hiero-sdk-tck) is a core goal, please use it thoughtfully and validate thoroughly in your environment before relying on it for critical workloads.
+While compatibility with the [Hedera Technology Compatibility Kit](https://github.com/hiero-ledger/hiero-sdk-tck) is a core goal, please use it thoughtfully and validate thoroughly before relying on it for critical workloads.